SMEMO: Social Memory for Trajectory Forecasting: Experiments

 Along with the predicted trajectories, we show SMEMO's reading attentions during the whole episode.
 For each agent $i$ we plot $\textbf{att}^i(j)$ for each $j \neq i$, highlighting how inter-agent attentions change through time.
 Since attention values are normalized with a softmax, all attentions sum up to 1 at each timestep.
 As a consequence, when no relevant social interaction is present, attentions for agent $i$ over the others will have similar values that oscillate around $\textbf{att}^i(j)=1/(N-1)$, i.e. one divided by the number of agents in the scene excluded $i$.
 In Fig. \ref{fig:exp_toy} and Fig. \ref{fig:exp_real}, to predict the future for each agent, SMEMO can focus only on the remaining two agents, since a total of three agents is present in the social context.
 Therefore, an attention of 0.5 on both agents indicates no relevant interaction.
 In such examples, when the attention for an agent over another increases above 0.5, SMEMO has considered such agent relevant for determining the current trajectory and has taken it into account to generate the prediction.

 In the example from the SSA dataset (Fig. \ref{fig:exp_toy}), modeling social interactions is necessary to perform adequate predictions.
 The agents have to pass through the center of the circle with a precise order, depending on their speed and following the rule described in Sec.~\ref{sec:ssa}: first agent 2, then agent 0 and at last agent 1.
 When agents get close to each other, i.e. when they need to obey social interaction rules, we can observe spikes in SMEMO's reading attentions.
 At timestep 35, agent 0 and 1 both have a very high attention value on agent 2 in order to predict a halt in their prediction.
 Instead, agent 2 has equal attention on both agents since no counter action is required for the fastest agent, that can proceed along its trajectory, unaffected by the others.
 As soon as agent 2 has crossed the center, SMEMO resumes agent 0 while agent 1 still waits.
 This can be seen at instant 41, when agent 1 has a very high level of attention on agent 0, since it must wait for it to pass before advancing.
 A similar analysis can be carried out for the ETH/UCY example (Fig. \ref{fig:exp_real}).
 Agents 0 and 1 are in a state of possible collision due to their speed and direction.
 By observing the attention values at timestep 10 and 12, it can be seen that SMEMO focuses on the second to predict the first and vice-versa, ignoring the behavior of agent 2 which is not relevant in such interaction.
 On the other hand, when predicting agent 2's future, there is no relevant peak of attention meaning that its future can be determined without any social information.

+Trying to provide a quantitative analysis is challenging.
+To the best of our knowledge no existing metric to quantitatively evaluate the accuracy of cause-effect relationships in trajectory prediction has been introduced in literature.
+This stems from the intrinsic difficulty of precisely annotating a dataset with cause-effects, since subjective agent intentions and reactions to the environment should be taken into account.
+As an attempt to quantify this phenomena, we leverage the synthetic dataset SSA and the Cause-Effect Accuracy (CEA) defined in Sec. \ref{sec:metrics}.
+Since motion patterns are synthetically generated, we can explicitly identify cause-effect relationships in social behaviors.
+For each timestep where an interaction occurs, i.e. when an agent $i$ is stopped due to another one, we establish the cause of the interaction by taking the agent $j$ with the highest attention value in memory: $j^* = \arg \max_j \textbf{att}^i(j).$